 Accounting and CRM data integration improves business productivity, optimizes company resources, and results in better reporting and forecasting.

 QuickBooks integration with Salesforce eliminates manual operations, saves time, and mitigates the risk of human errors by automating repetitive routine processes.

-In this article, we will pay more attention to the Online version and describe three options for QuickBooks Online and Salesforce integration.
+In this article, we will pay more attention to the Online version and describe three QuickBooks Online and Salesforce integration options.

 Manual Integration Method Using Salesforce Connector by QuickBooks